Lets Journey Safely Together

 6: Mask Etiquette

-Masks are currently not mandatory during indoor yoga classes.
+Masks are currently mandatory at indoor yoga classes.
 However you are welcome to keep your masks on.
 Please wash your hands with soap or sanitise your hands before and after removing/putting on your mask or if you accidentally touched your mask.
 You are welcome to use our paper towels to wrap your mask when you remove them.
 We ask that you don't put the mask on the studio floor when you are at your mat.
 Contactless bins are provided around the studio for you to throw the paper towels in.
 Please see this guide on instructions for the best practice for putting on and removing masks.

 7: Hired Items Collection & Drop Off